-The length of the country allows it to host every imaginable climatic zone.
 In the north is one of the driest deserts in the world - some parts have never recorded even trace amounts of precipitation!
-Moving south you'll encounter an agricultural valley the size of California, and then a province of mountain lakes and volcanoes - the famous Lake District.
-Further south are the wilds of Patagonia, a landscape of fjords, islands, glaciers.
+Moving south, you'll encounter an agricultural valley the size of California and then a province of mountain lakes and volcanoes - the famous Lake District.
+Further south is the wilds of Chilean Patagonia, a landscape of fjords, islands, glaciers.
 Chile's far southern tip points towards the polar ice of Antarctica.

 This area south of Puerto Montt and Chiloé covers about 30% of the total land area of Chile.
 It is a rugged, mountainous area of tremendous beauty.
 Westerly winds and storms often drop enormous amounts of snow and rain on the seaward slopes.

 In the Magallanes and Tierra del Fuego areas, temperatures in summer average 52°F (11°C).
-Dampness and wind chill can make it feel cooler so be prepared by having a number of layers and good waterproof gear with you.
-The weather year-round is highly unpredictable, and in summer be prepared for incessant winds that do lessen in the winter.
-In the shoulder season months - November and March - you are likely to find the winds not as strong as they are during the peak of summer.
+Dampness and wind chill can make it feel cooler so be prepared by having several layers and good waterproof gear with you.
+The weather year-round is highly unpredictable, and in summer be prepared for constant winds that do lessen in the winter.
+The best times to visit Patagonia is during the shoulder season months - November and March - where you are likely to find the winds not as strong as they are during the peak of summer.